 We live in a world full of statistics.
-If it exists, chances are you can find a statistic about ‘it’.
+If it exists, chances are you can find a statistic about it.
 However, I recently found a couple of statistics that intrigued me.
-First – according to the U.N. there are 1.5 billion more phones on the planet than there are toilets.
-The second being, that on average, worldwide each person generates more than 15 pounds of electronic waste (e-waste) per year.
+First, according to the U.N., there are 1.5 billion more phones on the planet than there are toilets.
+And second, on average, worldwide, each person generates more than 15 pounds of electronic waste (e-waste) per year.
 That is enough e-waste to completely fill up the Empire State Building – 100 times.

 So what happens to all this e-waste?